tonyx/Sharpino/README.md

 A heartfelt thank you to  [Jetbrains](https://www.jetbrains.com) who have generously provided free licenses to support this project.

 ## News/Updates
+- Version 2.6.4: the mkAggregateSnapshots and mkSnapshots are now public in commandhandler so that they can be used in the user application to create snapshots of the aggregates and contexts.
+This is userful after an aggregate refactoring update so that any application can do upcast of all aggregates and then store them as snapshots (and then foreget about the need to keep upcast logic active i.e. can get rid of any older version upcast chain).
 - Version 2.6.3: Stateview added  ```getFilteredAggregateSnapshotsInATimeInterval```which returns a list of snapshots of a specific type/version of aggregate in a time interval filtered by some criteria no matter if any context contains references to those aggregates, so you can retrieve aggregates even if no context has references to them (for instance "inactive users").
 - Version 2.6.2: CommandHandler, PgEventStore and PgBinaryEventstore expose as setLogger (newLogger: Ilogger) based on the ILogger interface replacing Log4net.
 You can then pass that value after retrieving it from the DI container (straightforward in a .net core/asp.net app).
 - Version 2.6.0: Added a function for the GDPR in command handler able to virtuallty delete snapshots and events, i.e. replace any event with an events that returns an empty version of the state and also replace any snapshot with the voided/empty version of that state (and also fill the cache with that empty value).